adnanzameer/AdvancedTaskManager/README.md

 ## Approve entire approval sequence

-The gadget informs the editor to approve the entire Content Approval Sequence of single or multiple content.
+The gadget informs the editor to approve the entire Content Approval Sequence of single or multiple contents.
 Comment field is required.

 ![Approve entire approval sequence](assets/docsimages/image022.png)

 ## Publish content after approval

-If the editor has published rights for the content approval, the option for ```Publish selected content after approval``` will be enabled that allows the editor publish the content after approval.
+If the editor has published rights for the content approval, the option for ```Publish selected content after approval``` will be enabled that allows the editor to publish the content after approval.

 If the editor has published rights for some of the content after approving all content then only content the editor can publish will be published.
 The warning messages will appear against the content which the editor cannot publish.